With permission this article is being reposted on my blog. Special thanks to Nils Melzer.

 Julian Assange is a journalist ma”am.
 He published truths because he cared.
 He published truths that were necessary for the public interest and justice for those innocents who died.
 If he is extradited, he will most likely face the death penalty.

 According to British law he cannot be extradited if he faces death or the possibilty of bodily harm or psychological torture.
-We both know that once he is in U.S. custody, the secret grand jury indictments will be released and he will be charged under the Espionage Act.
-The small charge he faces now is just a cover to get him to the U.S.
+We both know that once he is in U.S. custody, the secret grand jury indictments have been released and he will be charged under the Espionage Act.

 It’s terribly saddening to think about what Julian Assange has went through, is going through and what is yet to come.
 It would be different if he was guilty of any of the accusations but he’s not.
 He’s innocent and his treatment is atrocious.